ItsMeSaniya/Gear-Sync-Backend/README.md

 ---

 This comprehensive architecture document provides a complete blueprint for building the Automobile Service Management System.
-Each team member has clear responsibilities, and the system is designed to be scalable, maintainable, and production-ready.
+Each team member has clear responsibilities, and the system is designed to be scalable, maintainable, and production-ready..